-In the atrium, the arresting "Great Motherland of China", the largest Chinese landscape silk painting in the world, is grand and inspiring.
+In the atrium, the arresting "Great Motherland of China" is a 16-storey landscape silk painting deemed the largest in the world.
+It is grand and inspiring.
 It almost stops time; you do not realize how long you were held by its artistry.
 But the wonders never cease here.

 Before you know it, lunchtime beckons.
 The shopping will just have to defer to the promise of exalted cuisine.
 After all, Conde Nast Traveler has honoured Island Shangri-La, Hong Kong, as one of the best hotels in the world for dining.

 With eight restaurants, you decide to start with the obvious choice – Shangri-La's very own, Summer Palace.
 The satisfying lunch has energized you for a shopping spree.
 You don’t have far to go with Hong Kong's Pacific Place mall just below the hotel.